MJRidder/cherry-leaves-mildew-detection/README.md

 ## Implementation of the Business Requirements

-**User stories**
-1. Information gathering and data collection.
+**1. Information gathering and data collection.**
   - As a client I gather images and store them in one place so that they can be easily downloaded.
       - AC 1 - Images can be uploaded and downloaded from Kaggle.

   - As the developer I can use all provided images without concern so that the ML tool can use it for training.
       - AC 1 - All images in dataset are functioning.
       - AC 2 - All images in dataset are the correct/same size.
       - AC 3 - ML tool responds to all images correctly.

-2. Data visualization, cleaning, and preparation.
+**2. Data visualization, cleaning, and preparation.**
   - As a client I can visually differentiate between healthy and infected leaves so that I understand the difference.
       - AC 1 - Clear visual guidance is provided whether a leaf is healty of infected.
       - AC 2 - There is a montage available to see the differences between healthy and infected leaves.

   - As a developer I have a clear dataset of images so that I can train the ML tool.
       - AC 1 - Image dataset is large enough to split into train, test, validation.
       - AC 2 - I can determine the image average and variability for each class (healthy and infected).

-3. Model training, optimization and validation.
+**3. Model training, optimization and validation.**
   - As a developer I can use the provided dataset to train the CNN model.
       - AC 1 - The data set has clear labels for its classes.
       - AC 2 - the image shape for that images is correctly determined.
       - AC 3 - Image dataset is large enough to split into train, test, validation.
       - AC 4 - Image augmentation is possible to increase training data for the CNN model.

   - As a developer I have the space/time to trial different settings so that the highest success can be obtained.
       - AC 1 - Time is made available to train the model.
       - AC 2 - Different "loss functions", Optimizers and "activation functions" can be tested.

-4. Dashboard planning, designing, and development.
+**4. Dashboard planning, designing, and development.**
   - As a client I can define what I find relevant information so that the dashboard fits my needs.
       - AC 1 - Dashboard contains study information on the visual cues between healthy infected leaves.
       - AC 2 - It is possible for the clients IT team to understand how the model worked.
       - AC 3 - Client has been able to provide their priorities for the dashboard.